 Air pollution also poses risks to vulnerable members of populations near factory farms, specifically children, the elderly, and individuals with pre-existing respiratory diseases.
 In particular, epidemiological studies on factory farm emissions show strong correlations between these pollutants and asthma.
 The results from surveys of rural North Carolina schools also showed strong correlations between asthma diagnoses and proximity to factory farms.
 Schools with a significant number of students of color (about 37%) and slightly less than half of the student bodies on reduced lunch programs were located an average of 4.9 miles from pig factory farms, yet schools with more white and higher-income students were found to be an average of 10.8 miles away.
 Significant correlations were also found between race, poverty, and the odor exposure from these pig factory farms.

 California’s dairy industry is also no exception.
-More than 1.5 million cows can be found in the state, with most living on mega dairy farms.
-There is no question that dairy factory farms contribute to air pollution, and the Environmental Protection Agency has been researching just how much factory farms do contribute.
+More than 1.7 million cows can be found in the state, with most living on mega dairy farms.
+There is no question that dairy factory farms contribute to air pollution, and the Environmental Protection Agency has been monitoring just how much factory farms do contribute.

 Many of these industrialized animal factories are concentrated in the San Joaquin Valley, an agricultural region that stretches from Stockton to Bakersfield, and from 2001 to 2005 there was a 3% increase in the number of residents with asthma.
-As of 2005, more than one in five children living in the San Joaquin Valley had asthma, with Fresno County being called the asthma capital of California, where almost one in three children are asthmatic.
-“Car and diesel exhaust, dairy farm waste, agricultural field dust, pesticides, and industrial soot provide the raw ingredients for the Valley’s dirty air,” reports the Fresno Bee.
+As of 2012, one in six children living in the San Joaquin Valley had asthma, and according to the Asthma and Allergy Foundation of America, Fresno County is the most challenging place to live in California for those who suffer with asthma.
+“Dairy farm waste, soil blown from farmlands, pesticides, industrial emissions, vehicle exhaust and dust particles kicked up by cars…have made this one of the smoggiest places in the nation,” reports Discover magazine.
 It is therefore not surprising that these factory farms are located in the vicinity of a large number of communities of color living in poverty.
 According to a recent report by the Central Policy Health Institute: “In 2005, seven of the eight San Joaquin Valley counties had a higher percentage of Latino residents than the state as a whole (35.9%).”
 The report adds that the San Joaquin Valley is “one of the least affluent areas of California…and poverty, in both urban and rural areas, is a significant problem.”

 Water pollution is another major factor for those living in agricultural areas where the residents “rely on groundwater from community wells that are often contaminated with pesticides, animal waste and fertilizer byproducts.”
 It is not uncommon for nitrate, a chemical found in both animal manure and nitrogen-based fertilizer, to pass through the soil and contaminate local groundwater.
 Research done by doctoral candidate Carolina Balazs at UC Berkeley found that, “In California, the majority of people exposed to nitrate-contaminated water live in the San Joaquin Valley…with a disproportionate exposure among predominantly Latino communities.”
 According to Balazs’ preliminary research results, “communities that have the worst water quality are 65 percent Latino and 50 percent are near or below the poverty line.”